-Туре Study Test Product(s): Number of Subjects Healthy Subjects Outcomes (primary and secondary Statistical analysis Comments 1100000(3)1 Subjects Subjects endpoints) anarysis menstruation bleeding.
-The time point was the first day to the fifth day of menstruation, and method of measurement was pad count < 0.05) Secondary outcome (menstruation bleeding): Only 1 case had severe menstruation after taking fennel drops.
-45% of the subjects who had taken fennel had severe bleeding in their cycle. with Student's t- test and paired t-test
+Туре Study Test Product(s) Number of subjects Type of subjects Outcomes Statistical analysis Clinical relevanc e menstruation bleeding.
+The time point was the first day to the fifth day of menstruation, and method of measurement was pad count. significantly lower in the study group compared to the control group (P < 0.05).
+Secondary outcome (menstruation bleeding): Only 1 case had severe menstruation after taking fennel drops.
+45% of the subjects who had taken fennel had severe bleeding in their cycle. e